 Dr. John F. Fielder is a clinical & forensic psychologist in private practice who has testified and consulted in hundreds of legal cases.
 He is the former Director of Training in clinical psychology at McAuley Neuropsychiatric Institute at St. Mary's Hospital & Medical Center in San Francisco.

-During his tenure at McAuley he also served on the faculty of the Adult & Child Psychiatry Residency training program and for a period of time was the Chief of the Outpatient Department in Psychiatry and served as the Chief Psychologist for the Chemical Dependency Program.
-As an affiliate member of the medical staff he had admission privileges, and, in addition to treating inpatients he was regular consultant to neurologists, psychiatrists and the general medical staff in a wide range of cases involving psychological issues.
+During his tenure at McAuley he also served on the faculty of the Adult & Child Psychiatry Residency training programs and for a period of time the Chief of the Outpatient Department in Psychiatry and served as the Chief Psychologist for the Chemical Dependency Program.
+As an affiliate member of the medical staff he had admission privileges, and, in addition to treating inpatients he was a regular consultant to neurologists, psychiatrists and the general medical staff in a wide range of cases involving psychological issues.

 Dr. Fielder also opened a private practice in San Francisco in 1980 and founded the California Institute of Psychology along with several colleagues after leaving McAuley Institute.
 He went on to found the Daubert Institute after the US Supreme Court set the new standard for scientific evidence that was embodied in Rule 702 of the Federal Rules of Evidence.